spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 ```

 In the above example the `freeling` folder is a Sparv module.
 The `setup.py` is what really makes it behave as a plugin.
-If the `setup.py` is constructed correctly, the plugin code can then be injected into the Sparv pipeline code using
+If the `setup.py` is constructed correctly, the plugin code can then be injected into the Sparv Pipeline code using
 pipx:
 ```bash
 pipx inject sparv-pipeline ./sparv-freeling